 There is a limit to how much help you can get from any website and the internet can just as easily lead you to great advice and to the opposite of great advice.
 If you search Amazon for self-help books, there are so many that even Amazon gets tired of counting—go ahead and type “self help” into their search bar.
 It generates over 70,000 results!
 Hence, I have included Good Reads & Resources to link you to books and services that expand on what can be offered here.
 Every book and every link on that page points to a book or organization that I know is grounded is science and compassion.

 Blog posts are all about the myriad of issues that arise when you are trying to reshape your thoughts and behavior to enhance your life.
-My goal is to post a new blog roughly twice per month.
+My goal is to post a new blog roughly once or twice per month.
 However, sometimes if something in the news, a reader comment, or my clinical work inspires me, I will post more frequently than that.
-Also sometimes, my life (like everyone’s) goes into hyper-drive and I will miss a week or two.
+Also sometimes, my life (like everyone’s) goes into hyper-drive and I will miss a month or two.
 If you would like to be alerted when a new blog is posted, follow me on Facebook, Twitter, Instagram, or Amazon.
 If you like what you find here, please share it on your social media accounts!

 Bookmark this page (brendalwolfe.com) and check in when you need to catch your breath.
 Some of my posts will be useful to you in the moment, others will be useful down the road.
 Some will simply be entertaining, and others will hit the nail on the head for you.
 My goal is to offer you a little bit of sanity in a sometimes crazy world.

 I welcome questions—about anything—so feel free to Contact Me.